Stone-Age-Sculptor/StoneAgeLib/README.md

 # StoneAgeLib

 All sorts of scripts for OpenSCAD.
 The scripts are for 3D models for 3D printing.
+The library prioritizes practical results over mathematical correctness.

 An important aspect of this library is the CC0 (Public Domain) license.